-I have audited the financial statements of the governmental activities, the business-type activities and each major fund of the Town of Merryville, Louisiana, as of and for the year ended June 30, 2012, which collectively comprise the Town of Merryville, Louisiana's basic financial statements and have issued my report thereon dated December 17, 2012.
-The report on the basic financial statements was qualified because the Town had collected during the year two1% sales taxes that had expired June 30, 2007.
-This had the effect of overstating sales tax revenues by \$461,799 and sales tax receivables of \$28,423, also overstated was the unassigned sales tax fund balance.
-Except as discussed in the previous sentences, I conducted my audit in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States.
+I have audited the financial statements of the governmental activities, the business-type activities, and each major fund of the Town of Merryville, Louisiana as of and for the year ended June 30, 2013, and the related notes to the financial statements, which collectively comprise the Town of Merryville, Louisiana's basic financial statements, and have issued my report thereon dated November 8, 2013.
+The report on the basic financial statements was qualified because the Town had collected during the year two 1% sales taxes that had expired June 30, 2007.
+This had the effect of overstating sales tax revenues of \$348,955 and possibly overstating the restricted sales tax fund balance.
+Except as discussed in the previous two sentences, I conducted my audit in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States.

-Internal Control Over Financial Reporting
+Internal Control over Financial Reporting

-Management of the Town of Merryville, Louisiana is responsible for establishing and maintaining effective internal control over financial reporting.
-In planning and performing my audit, I considered the Town of Merryville, Louisiana's internal control over financial reporting as a basis for designing my audit procedures for the purpose of expressing my opinions on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of the Town of Merryville, Louisiana's internal coulsiana's internal control over financial reporting.
-Accordingly, I do not express an opinion on the effectiveness of the Town of Merryville, Louisiana's internal control over financial reporting.
+In planning and performing my audit of the financial statements, I considered the Town of Merryville, Louisiana's internal control over financial reporting (internal control) to determine the audit procedures that are appropriate in the circumstances for the purpose of expressing my opinions on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of the Town of Merryville, Louisiana's internal control.
+Accordingly, I do not express an opinion on the effectiveness of the Town of Merryville, Louisiana's internal control.

-My consideration of internal control over financial reporting was for the limited purpose described in the preceding paragraph and was not designed to identify all deficiencies in internal control over financial reporting that might be significant deficiencies or material weaknesses and therefore, there can be no assurance that all deficiencies, significant deficiencies, or material weaknesses have been identified.
-However, as described in the accompanying schedule of current year audit findings and management's response, I identified certain deficiencies in internal control over financial reporting that I consider to be material weaknesses and other deficiencies that I consider to be significant deficiencies.
+My consideration of internal control was for the limited purpose described in the first paragraph of this section and was not designed to identify all deficiencies in internal control that might be material weaknesses or, significant deficiencies and therefore, material weaknesses or significant deficiencies may exist that were not identified.
+However, as described in the accompanying schedule of current year audit findings and management's response, I identified certain deficiencies in internal control that I consider to be material weaknesses and significant deficiencies.

-A deficiency in internal control exists when the design or operation of a control does not allow management or employees, in the normal course of performing their assigned functions, to prevent, or detect and correct misstatements on a timely basis.
+A deficiency in internal control exists when the design or operation of a control does not allow management or employees, in the normal course of performing their assigned functions, to prevent, or detect and correct, misstatements on a timely basis.
 A material weakness is a deficiency, or a combination of deficiencies, in internal control such that there is a reasonable possibility that a material misstatement of the entity's financial statements will not be prevented, or detected and corrected on a timely basis.
-I consider the deficiencies described in the accompanying schedule of current year audit findings and management's response to be material weaknesses.
-Audit Findings No. 2012-8, and 2012-9.
+I consider the deficiency described in the accompanying schedule of current year audit findings and management's response to be a material weakness.
+Audit Finding No. 2013-1.

-The Honorable Larry Carroll, Mayor Town of Merryville, Louisiana Page 2
+The Honorable Larry Carroll, Mayor and Members of the Board of Aldermen

-A significant deficiency is a deficiency, or a combination of deficiencies, in internal control that is less severe than a material weakness, yet important enough to merit attention by those charged with governance.
-I consider the deficiencies described in the accompany schedule of current year audit findings and management's response to be significant deficiencies.
-Audit Findings No. 2012- 2 and 2012-7.
+A significant deficiency is a deficiency, or combination of deficiencies, in internal control that is less severe than a material weakness, yet important enough to merit attention by those charge with governance.
+I consider the deficiency described in the accompanying schedule of current year audit findings and management's response to be a significant deficiency.
+Audit Finding No. 2013-1.